 If you have played the original PixelJunk Monsters game then the gameplay, in general, will be very familiar to you as they haven’t strayed much from the core mechanics here.
 You play as Tikiman, a protagonist with a cool wardrobe of varying masks and shields.
 As you wander around the rather big maps, you can convert trees into various ‘towers’ which are erected in order to take out the onslaught of monsters who wish to kill the Chibis.
 If you haven’t played a Tower Defence game before, then this is the common formula, only you usually don’t have a controllable character – although X-Morph defence also has this mechanic.

 There are ultimately two types of enemies in the game, not variants but physical ‘types’.
 You have your ground-based monsters, such as giant spiders and massive stone golems, and your flying types, such as overweight bats.
 As such, there are three different ‘types’ of towers you can build, those able to attack ground, air, or both.
 Each ‘type’ has a few different towers within them and you obtain new ones as you clear out each of the areas.
 This is where the strategy comes into play as money doesn’t grow on trees, although you do find money IN trees in PixelJunk Monsters 2!
 As such, you must manage your resources and build the towers you require for the current and next ‘wave’ of enemies.
-There is no point building ground-focused towers if the current ‘wave’ is all flying types – if you do then you may as well kiss your Chibis goodbye!
+There’s no point building ground-focused towers if the current ‘wave’ is all flying types – if you do then you may as well kiss your Chibis goodbye!

 Upon killing the monsters, both money and gems will be dropped from time to time.
 You must collect these in order to build more towers and also upgrade your current towers.
 That’s right, each tower can be upgraded up to four times (from level 1-5) which increases the damage dealt and the overall distance it covers.
 If you have no gems though, don’t worry, you can upgrade towers in two other ways.
 The first is by letting them kill the enemies, as a tower defeats enemies the level will gradually increase.
 Secondly, if Tikiman stands next to a tower and you stop moving, he will proceed to perform ‘the dance of upgrading’.
 Ok, it doesn’t have a name, but that’s what it does!
 It will gradually upgrade the tower as Tikiman gets his groove on.

 Once you have taken out all of the standard waves, which progressively get harder as the enemies change the route they use to get to your Chibis – so you can’t just protect one route and guarantee success, you will face off against a ‘boss’.
 These all appear to be similar to an Easter Island head which casually plods along the attack route on its way to your young, defenceless Chibis!
-The difference with this enemy is the fact it can spit out its own mini-waves of enemies at any time in order to make your life hard, as well as swap from being ground-based to flying – which means you need to ensure you have a decent selection of all three types of towers along the route.
+The difference with this enemy is the fact it can spit out its own mini-waves of enemies at any time in order to make your life hard, as well as swapping from being ground-based to flying – which means you need to ensure you have a decent selection of all three types of towers along the route.

-The towers you can unlock are almost a necessity as you get further into the game though, with towers like the Ice one which spits out a frozen mist in order to slow down the monsters as you plummet them with near-by offensive towers, to the fire-breathing tower which burns them to a crisp.
+The towers you can unlock are almost a necessity as you get further into the game though, with towers like the Ice one which spits out a frozen mist in order to slow down the monsters as you plummet them with nearby offensive towers, to the fire-breathing tower which burns them to a crisp.
 These are extremely powerful and can save you if some little critters are running past your other towers and towards the young ‘uns.

 In regards to the level design and selection, this is where the game gets interesting.
 You ultimately play on five different maps, each with three ‘missions’.
 These are ingeniously labelled 1, 2 and 3, and are unlocked one after another.
 However, each of the three missions has the Chibis in the same place, and you’re on the same map – so wouldn’t that get old pretty fast?
 Nope!
 Each mission basically changes the location the monsters will spawn in from, thus changing the gameplay to a point where you probably won’t even notice you are playing on the same map.
 Also, as I stated above, as you get further into the level, enemies begin to take new routes and even start coming in from new entrances as well, with really changes things around.